-While Pattaya is still thought of by most as more of a place to enjoy copious amounts of alcohol while propping up a barstool and ogling a cattle-market of scantily-clad single-mothers from the poorest regions of rural Thailand, this city hangout has gone through a renaissance of late in a bid to attract a “better clientele”.
+However, while Pattaya is still thought of by many as a place to spend a fortnight propping up a barstool and ogling a cattle-market of scantily-clad single-mothers from the poorest regions of rural Thailand, there is way more to the city and surrounding areas than most realize.

 1. Art in Paradise – Pattaya

 In north Pattaya, you’ll find Art In Paradise, a 3D art experience that explores anamorphosis art; the art of illusion.

 Visitors are encouraged to enjoy the museum interactively by touching and taking photos with 3d illusion paintings.